Important Purchasing Considerations

 Of course, it's hard to beat eating great fruit right out the box.
 But if you find yourself craving cobbler, pies or preserves, we have compiled many of our favorite recipes.
 Hint: if your fruit is ripening faster than you can eat it, making jam can save some of the flavors for those cold winter mornings.

 Nectarines are very similar to peaches.
-Available in half boxes or full 25 pound per boxes.
+Available in half boxes or full boxes also averaging about 18-22 pounds.
 They do run a size smaller than peaches and have a smoother texture and slightly different flavor.
 Nectarines are often more colorful than their peach cousins, but not necessarily tastier.
 It's a matter of your own preference.
 Some only want nectarines, others only want peaches.
 Since both are available by the half box, a popular compromise is to buy a 1/2 box of each, thus keeping the family's tastebuds in heavenly bliss.

 Our Granny Smith apples are the national favorite apple for making those pies like your mother used to.
 Personally, they are a little tart for our taste, but many of our customers find them irresistible.

-New this year: We are adding Fuji apples!
+We try to bring Fuji apples, but often they are later in the season.
 The Japanese apple, known as Fuji, took the United States by storm in the 1980s.
 The combination of color, juice, and firmness is a clear winner!

 Apples can be purchased in half or full boxes.